-At Vaillant GmbH we have embedded our commitment to addressing slavery and human trafficking into a set of policies which are an integral part of how we shape our operations and business relations.
+At Vaillant Group we have embedded our commitment to addressing slavery and human trafficking into a set of policies which are an integral part of how we shape our operations and business relations.

-Our Code of Conduct sets the foundation for the values, rules and behaviour we aim for at Vaillant GmbH and reference for any form of relationship – with colleagues, customers, suppliers or external stakeholders.
+- Our Code of Conduct sets the foundation for the values, rules and behaviour we aim for at Vaillant Group and reference for any form of relationship – with colleagues, customers, suppliers or external stakeholders.

-Our commitment to the Principles of United Nations Global Compact stresses that Vaillant GmbH applies a comprehensive and ambitious approach to the most urgent global challenges.
+- Our commitment to the Principles of United Nations Global Compact stresses that Vaillant Group applies a comprehensive and ambitious approach to the most urgent global challenges.
 We report our progress on an annual basis.